 - 3 passport pictures

-- Demand draft in favour of your visa application centre
+- Demand draft in favor of your visa application center

 - Copy of passport first (your photo) and last page (your address)

 - Cover letter for employment (Explain your purpose and duration of stay)

 - Curriculum Vitae

 - Approval by the Federal Employment Agency (optional)

 - Current company’s offer letter (Where you are working now)

 Sometimes, the embassy will keep one of your original documents (randomly anyone).
 You will get back this document at the time of visa pickup.
 In my case, they kept a master’s degree.
 If you are married and marriage certificate asked by the embassy, then keep an English copy of the german translated version.

 - Bring all your originals documents with you for cross verification